ScripturalStudies

 Bearing persecution or even death

-To show you the shades of meanings of the “cross” (Gk., stauros), check these scriptures.
-They mostly refer to the death of Christ or the suffering of believers rather than the implement itself:
+To show you the shades of meanings for the word “cross” (Gk., stauros), check the scriptures below.
+In most cases, they either refer to the death of Christ or the suffering of believers, but not the implement itself:

 “And he who does not take his cross and follow after Me is not worthy of Me.”
 (Matt 10:38 NKJV)